 A service organization with worldwide membership that promotes fellowship, leadership and service.

-An organization that is dedicated to building simple, decent, affordable housing for local area residents in need of a place to live, as well as to educate the community about substandard living situations in the area and worldwide.
+An organization dedicated to building simple, decent, affordable housing for local area residents in need of a place to live, as well as to educate the community about substandard living situations in the area and worldwide.
 St. Ambrose Habitat works in conjunction with Habitat for Humanity Quad Cities, and may work on houses in any part of the Quad Cities.
 Website

 Works to educate about human rights, and sponsors letter-writing campaigns to: free prisoners of conscience; ensure fair, prompt trials for political prisoners; and to end torture and executions.